Acarbose

 In Aotearoa New Zealand acarbose is available as tablets (50 mg and 100 mg).

-• The starting dose of acarbose is 50 milligrams 3 times a day.
+• The starting dose of acarbose is 50 mg 3 times a day.

-• Depending on your blood glucose level, your doctor may increase your dose to 100 milligrams 3 times a day.
+• Depending on your blood glucose level, your healthcare provider may increase your dose to 100 milligrams 3 times a day.
 Some people may need a higher dose.

-• Always take your acarbose exactly as your doctor has told you.
+• Always take your acarbose exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much acarbose to take, how often to take it and any special instructions.

-• Missed dose: If you forget your dose with your meal, wait to take the next dose with your next meal.
-Do not take double the dose and do not take the tablets between meals.
+• Missed dose: If you forget your dose with your meal, skip the dose and wait to take the next dose with your next meal.
+Don't take double the dose.

 • Keep taking acarbose regularly.
 To control your diabetes, you must keep taking acarbose every day.